robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 monadic abstraction and functional combinators.

-For example, suppose that we need to concatenate two files we've read from the disk, but the contents of those files are inside a future.
-The usual way to go about it would be to nest the `chain` calls in different
+For example, suppose that we need to concatenate two files we've read from the disk, but the contents of those files are inside a Future.
+The usual way to go about it would be to nest the `chain` calls in different closures in order to capture the intermediate values:
-closures:

 ```js
 var aF = read('/foo')